VidVidex/CCNA-snippets/EtherChannel.md

 This is an open standard.
 You should use this.

-Both sides are configures identically
+Both sides are configured identically

 ```txt
 Switch0(config)# interface range fa0/1-2